mathkimchi/singularity/DEVLOG.md

 Ok, I should sign off now bc it's 2026-07-29 02:17AM and I had to run to class this morning not to be late.

+2026-07-30 07:34PM

+I'm feeling kinda overwhelmed now.

+I think it would be best to start with the interface, but I honestly don't even know what a Calloop interface would look like, so I'll start by thinking what it should look like from the server/runner side.

+For each client, the server should be able to:
+- send events to client
+- react to their requests (hopefully do queue-response as well in the future)
+- read client's surface and treeview

+In other words, those are what the ClientHandler should provide to the server.

+Similarly, server handler should let clients do the converse:
+- receive server events
+- send requests (later: send queue get response)
+- set surface and treeview

+I'm just going to do something very basic for the shared memory and use an EncapsulatedLock.

+I guess I'll revive the old sap modules for the server handler, client handler, and packets.

+Ok, to start very simple, I did some basic events and requests.
+I'll commit now bc I want to make incremental progress.